top of page

 This simple automation can reduce your EC2 costs by 20–30% without affecting productivity.

-AWS evolves fast.
-Every year, new services and pricing models emerge that offer better cost-to-
+10. Regularly Reevaluate and Adopt New AWS Offerings AWS evolves fast.
+Every year, new services and pricing models emerge that offer better cost-to- performance ratios.
+For 2025, watch for:

 ● Graviton4 adoption (improved performance-per-dollar)